viamrobotics/docs/docs/appendix/apis/components/movement-sensor.md

 The following examples assume you have a movement sensor called `"my_movement_sensor"` configured as a component of your machine.
 If your movement sensor has a different name, change the `name` in the code.

-Be sure to import the movement sensor package for the SDK you are using:
+Import the movement sensor package for the SDK you are using:

 {{< tabs >}}
 {{% tab name="Python" %}}